 I can’t put his medication in his food because he just eats around it.

-I thought I was great success with fat free whipped cream but after finding a few pills scattered throughout the house, I determined that was a a big fat lie.
+I thought it was a great success with fat-free whipped cream but after finding a few pills scattered throughout the house, I determined that was a big fat lie.
 It doesn’t seem like it was Leroy trying to be sneaky, just that the pills were residing in his big, droopy jowls and not making their way down his throat.

 Pill pockets from the store are great but they’re added fat.